thang2k6adu/FP2811/SPEC.md

   "properties": {
     "id": {
       "type": "string",
-      "description": "ID của TODO cần xóa",
+      "description": "ID of the TODO to delete", "pattern": "^[a-f0-9-]{36}$"
-      "pattern": "^[a-f0-9-]{36}$"
     }
   },